 A collision with a commercial vehicle in North Carolina can be a devastating experience.
 If you decide to seek compensation for your losses in such an accident, you can certainly sue the driver whose negligence caused the collision.
 However, it’s also possible you may have a valid legal claim against the truck driver’s employer.
 If the driver was driving the truck as part of his job when the accident occurred, or if he was going to or returning from a job site, then the trucking company, delivery service, or local business which employs him may also be liable for your injuries.
 In addition, under some circumstances, you may have a claim against the business that owns, manufactured, or loaded the cargo the truck carried, or the business responsible for maintenance and repairs on the truck or van.

 Figuring out who bears the financial responsibility for your injuries due to a North Carolina commercial truck crash is a complicated matter.
 We have extensive experience with commercial truck accidents and can help by investigating the matter thoroughly.
 He will look into driver safety skills and training, the safety and business practices of the driver’s company, and all other aspects of the incident that might affect liability.

 The Goal: A Solid Recovery for Your Losses

 A completed inquiry into your North Carolina commercial vehicle accident can reveal the scope of legal liability for your medical bills, pain, disability, and lost wages.
-At Speaks Law Firm, we believe we can put that information to effective use to get you the fair compensation to which you are entited.
+At Speaks Law Firm, we believe we can put that information to effective use to get you the fair compensation to which you are entitled.

-If you are ready to step forward and claim your legal rights, call us today at 910-341-7570 (local) or 877-593-4233 (statewide toll-free) for a free, no-obligation case evaluation by a North Carolina truck crash lawyer.
+If you are ready to step forward and claim your legal rights, call us today at 910-341-7570 (local) or 877-593-4233 (statewide toll-free) for a free, no-obligation case evaluation by a North Carolina truck accident lawyer.
 Just for calling, we will send you a FREE copy of our book, The North Carolina Auto Injury Book.